Travel Destinations

 Nearest Station: Ayodhya Dham Junction railway station

 Ayodhya doesn’t need any introduction.
 It is the capital of the kingdom Lord Rama.
 After the construction of the Shree Ram Janmabhoomi Mandir, the number of devotees visiting the city has skyrocketed.
-Passengers are actively travelling to this ancient city to get a glimpse of Ram Lalla.
+Delhi to Ayodhya train route is not different, Passengers are actively travelling to this ancient city to get a glimpse of Ram Lalla.

 Hanuman Garhi is another important shrine in Ayodhya dedicated to Lord Hanuman.
 It is said that you won’t get the blessings of Lord Ram if you don’t visit Hanuman Garhi.
 Kanka Bhawan is another holy shrine which is dedicated to Mata SIta.